 We found the engagement with young learners most rewarding.
 They were enthusiastic from the word go and participated fully in our custom-made classes which were designed to meet their specific learning needs and goals.
 All four communication skills were covered and the highly interactive lessons encouraged students to adopt a more active role in their learning.
 In meeting one of the goals of Access, we included activities which helped raise awareness of the American culture and values.

-By the time the progam ended in 2015, the students were brimming with confidence.
-There was no doubt that they valued their participation in Access at EMS.
-Overall, they agreed that that they had thoroughly enjoyed their lessons and indicated that the English learning experience at EMS had equipped them with a fresh set of communication skills which stimulated their interest in the English language further!
+By the time the program ended in 2015, the students were brimming with confidence.
+There was no doubt that they valued their participation in Access to EMS.
+Overall, they agreed that they had thoroughly enjoyed their lessons and indicated that the English learning experience at EMS had equipped them with a fresh set of communication skills which stimulated their interest in the English language further!